bitcoin-computer/monorepo/README.md

 ## Library

 * [Bitcoin Computer Lib](https://github.com/bitcoin-computer/monorepo/tree/main/packages/lib): A library for building smart contracts on Litecoin/Bitcoin.
-* [Bitcoin Computer Node](https://github.com/bitcoin-computer/monorepo/tree/main/packages/node): The Bitcoin Computer Node provides trustless access to the [Bitcoin Computer](https://github.com/bitcoin-computer/monorepo/tree/main/packages/lib).
+* [Bitcoin Computer Node](https://github.com/bitcoin-computer/monorepo/tree/main/packages/node): It provides trustless access to the [Bitcoin Computer](https://github.com/bitcoin-computer/monorepo/tree/main/packages/lib).
 It provides the backend infrastructure for running smart contract based applications.
 It consists of a Litecoin/Bitcoin node, a database for storing index structures and off-chain data, and a web server.

 ## Standard Smart Contracts